 reviewing the quality of the evaluation as this relates to recommendations provided to the Court which influence Court orders in custody cases

 And further, as a consultant, Dr. Wexler can assist in developing questions for direct and cross-examination for trials and depositions.

-In addition, Dr. Wexler is often consulted by colleagues, and available for consultation.
+In addition, Dr. Wexler often consulted with colleagues in complex matters, however, he is no longer available for consultation.

-Dr. Wexler is licensed in California and Hawaii, but available for consultation nationally.
+Dr. Wexler is licensed in California, previously available for consultation nationally.
 Testimonial consultation in some states may be restricted or limited by individual state rules.